 See the recipe card below for the remaining ingredients and quantities.

-- Process the hummus ingredients.
-In the bowl of a food processor, add the drained and rinsed chickpeas, chopped dill pickles, garlic cloves, salt, extra virgin olive oil, and tahini (optional).
+Step 1: In the bowl of a food processor, add the drained and rinsed chickpeas, chopped pickles, garlic, salt, olive oil, and tahini (optional).
 Process for 30 seconds to combine.

+- Add ice cubes for the creamiest hummus.
 Ice water can help make the texture and consistency of the hummus fluffier, almost like a whipped cream texture.
-If you'd like to test this technique, add a couple of ice cubes to the chickpea water before pouring into the hummus.
+If you'd like to test this technique, add a couple of ice cubes to the chickpea water before pouring it into the hummus.

 Ingredients